puppetlabs/puppetlabs-mysql/README.md

 ### Authors

 This module is based on work by David Schmitt.
-The following contributors have contributed to this module (beyond Puppet Labs):

-* Larry Ludwig
-* Christian G. Warden
-* Daniel Black
-* Justin Ellison
-* Lowe Schmidt
-* Matthias Pigulla
-* William Van Hevelingen
-* Michael Arnold
-* Chris Weyl
-* Daniël van Eeden
-* Jan-Otto Kröpke
-* Timothy Sven Nelson
-* Andreas Stürz
+Thank you to all of our [contributors](https://github.com/puppetlabs/puppetlabs-mysql/graphs/contributors).